marcsparrow/glowbear/README.md

 ## LICENSE

 This project is licensed under the MIT license.
-See LICENSE.txt for more.
+See LICENSE for more.

 Images in this package are licensed under CC-0 from https://openclipart.org.